-If you have no time to spare in getting your hands on a Parker T6, T67 or T7 series vane pump, then why not get in touch with us now?
-You can contact the team via: +44 (0)845 644 3640, firstname.lastname@example.org, through our enquiry form or our online chat service (bottom right) – we’ll still receive your message even if we’re offline!
+If you have no time to spare in getting your hands on any Parker vane pump, then why not get in touch with us now?
+You can contact the team via: +44 (0)845 644 3640, firstname.lastname@example.org, through our Contact page or our online chat service (bottom right) – we’ll still receive your message even if we’re offline!

 Parker T6, T67 and T7 series vane pumps have been designed specially for high or low circuits.
 With a variety of different cartridges in double and triple pumps, the vane pump allows low flow at high pressure (300 bar max.) and high flow at lower pressure.
 This allows enhancement in your circuit design and allow a very fast pressure cycle change with a very precise flow.
 Other features and benefits of the Parker T6, T67 and T7 series include the:

 - pumps’ ability to reach a pressure of up to 4650 PSI, meaning that fitting costs are lessened and it delivers prolonged life at reduced pressure;

 - high volumetric efficiency, typically better than 94%, which reduces heat generation and allows speeds down to 600 RPM at full pressure;

 - high mechanical efficiency, typically better than 94%, which reduces energy consumption;

 - wide speed range (600 RPM at 3600 RPM) which, combined with large size cartridge displacements, improves operation for the lowest noise level;

 - low speed (600 RPM), low pressure, high viscosity (3900 SUS) allowing an application to run in cold environments with little energy consumption and without risk of seizure;